 Within three months after quitting, a woman can improve her fertility as well as reduce the risk that her baby will be born prematurely.

 They may also notice they’re coughing up much less mucus and phlegm.
-This is because the airways are much less inflamed without the constant exposure to cigarette smoke and the chemicals contained within cigarettes.
+This is because the airways are much less inflamed without constant exposure to cigarette smoke and the chemicals contained within cigarettes.
+As a result, physical activity like walking becomes easier.

-In three years after quitting smoking, your risk of a heart attack has decreased to that of a nonsmoker.
+In three years after quitting smoking, your chance of heart disease

 Smoking not only limits oxygen flow to the heart.
 It also damages the lining of the arteries.
 Fatty tissue starts to build up, making it more likely that a person will experience a heart attack or stroke.
 Quitting smoking can help reverse these effects and promote a healthier heart in the years to come.